mgamperl/d2-item-sorter/README.md

 ## Compile and Start

-Make sure that the folder groupConfigs is in the same folder as your .exe file
+Make sure that the folder config is in the same folder as your .exe file
 ```
-go build -o ./dist/d2-item-sorter.exe . && .\dist\d2-item-sorter.exe
+go build -o ./dist/d2-item-sorter.exe ./cmd && .\dist\d2-item-sorter.exe --port 4000
 ```

 # Credits